 The World: Modern RWS Tarot Card Meanings

-‘KEY XXI: The World’, Rider Waite Smith tarot deck.
+‘KEY XXI: The World’, Rider Waite Smith tarot (1909).

-Upright World Meanings
+RWS World Card: Upright Meanings

-Completion, Integration, Accomplishment, Travel, Fulfilment, Wholeness
+Completion, Integration, Accomplishment, Travel, Fulfilment

 Generally

-As the final card in the Major Arcana, The World represents the successful completion of a major life cycle.
-It signifies a sense of wholeness and accomplishment.
 A project is finished, a long journey has reached its destination, and all parts have been integrated into a successful whole.
 Graduating from university, the final draft of a book, a successful round-the-world trip, a profound sense of personal integration.

 In a Love Context

 This card signifies the successful culmination of a relationship cycle.
 This often represents a deep and lasting fulfilment.
-A successful long-term marriage, the feeling of having found your "other half," a relationship that feels complete and whole, the successful end of one relationship phase to begin a new, more mature one.
+A successful long-term marriage, the feeling of having found your other half, a relationship that feels complete and whole, the successful end of one relationship phase to begin a new, more mature one.

 In a Money/Career Context